 Emancipation of Minors Basics

-Read on to learn more about emancipation of minors basics, including the benefits and requirements involved.
+Read on to learn more about the emancipation of minors basics, including the benefits and requirements involved.

-- Can enter into a contract (including lease, rental, and purchase agreements) without parental consent and in their own name
+- Enter into a binding contract (including lease, rental, and purchase agreements) without parental consent and in their own name

-- Can enroll in a school of their choice or withdraw from high school
+- Enroll in a school of their choice or withdraw from high school

-For parents, there's no longer any need to support the emancipated minor, whether financially or in a care giving sense.
+For parents, there's no longer any legal duty to support the emancipated minor financially or in a caregiving sense.
 After emancipation, child support obligations also cease to be valid.
 Parental control ceases upon emancipation.

 Limitations on Emancipation